 The death of a beloved dog is painful, no matter whether it was expected or sudden.
-The empty space felt by their departure and the lingering sorrow will last for many months and maybe years.
+The empty space felt by their departure and the lingering sorrow can last for many months and maybe years.
 As with all grief, the pain begins to subside over time.
-This in itself can cause guilt, leaving owners feeling as though they have not mourned enough or anxious that their dog may somehow know they have moved on with their life.
+This in itself can cause guilt, leaving owners feeling as though they have not mourned enough or anxious that their dog may somehow know they have moved on with their lives.

 Some people simply don't understand what you are feeling.
 Maybe they have never owned a pet, or have owned a pet but lack the range of human emotions that cause grief over the loss of a pet.
 Occasionally, grieving dog owners have their loss questioned or devalued by someone who doesn't know better.

-Many people undergoing grief for a deceased dog have previously grieved for deceased friends or family members.
-It is important not to feel guilty for your grief, and it's important not to try to compare the level of grief you feel for your dog to the grief you felt when a loved family member died.
+Many people experiencing grief for a deceased dog have previously grieved for deceased friends or family members.
+It is important not to feel guilty for your grief, and not to try to compare the level of grief you feel for your dog to what you felt when a loved family member died.

 All of your feelings of grief for your pet are completely normal.
-No one should ever belittle or demean a grief simply because it is for a dog and not a human.
+No one should ever belittle or demean grief simply because it is for a dog and not a human.
 The emotions you have are real, and as a human, you are within your rights to feel these emotions and grieve accordingly.